New Caledonia: Nouméa Accord and independence referendums

 The Matignon Agreements, signed on 26 June 1988, ensured a decade of stability.
 The Nouméa Accord, signed 5 May 1998, set the groundwork for a 20-year transition that gradually transfers competences to the local government.

 Following the timeline set by the Nouméa Accord that stated a vote must take place by the end of 2018, the groundwork was laid for a referendum on full independence from France at a meeting chaired by the French Prime Minister Édouard Philippe on 2 November 2017, to be held by November 2018.
 Voter list eligibility was the subject of a long dispute, but the details were resolved in an electoral list that granted automatic eligibility to voters of Kanak origin but excluded those of other origins who had not been longtime residents of the territory.
 The referendum was held on 4 November 2018, with independence being rejected.

 Another referendum was held in October 2020, with voters once again choosing to remain a part of France.
 In the 2018 referendum, 56.7% of voters chose to remain in France.
 In the 2020 referendum, this percentage dropped with 53.4% of voters choosing to remain part of France.

 The third referendum was held on 12 December 2021.
 The referendum was boycotted by pro-independence forces, who argued for a delayed vote due to the impact caused by the COVID-19 pandemic; when the French government declined to do so, they called for a boycott.
 This led to 96% of voters choosing to stay with France.

 In May 2024, riots broke out amid debate over a proposed electoral reform in the territory.
 In October 2024, then-French Prime Minister Michel Barnier scrapped the bill, citing the need to restore calm and telling the National Assembly that "avoiding further unrest" was a priority.
 On 2 December 2024, curfew was officially lifted as the riots were over.
+As of early 2026, the National Gendarmerie maintained a significant presence in New Caledonia, with five squadrons kept on standby in the case of further unrest.

 In July 2025, a deal was struck between the French Government and New Caledonia, to establish a new “État de Nouvelle-Calédonie”, the “State of New Caledonia”, with the status to be enshrined in the Constitution of the French Republic.
 Residents of New Caledonia who have lived in New Caledonia for at least ten years will be given the right to vote, starting with the 2031 provincial elections.
 Such deal is to be confirmed by the French Parliament in the fourth quartile of 2025, with the deal to then be voted on by New Caledonians in 2026 as a referendum.